10 Beach Towns That are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-But unfortunately, many popular beach towns come with hefty price tags and have become too expensive for most retirees.
+Unfortunately, many popular beach towns come with hefty price tags and have become too expensive for most retirees.

-The good news is that whether you want to retire early or wait awhile, there will be a beach town that fits your retirement budget.
+But the good news is that whether you want to retire early or wait awhile, there will be a beach town that fits your retirement budget.
+Based on current trends, here are the beach towns to avoid — as well as some more affordable alternatives.

 Editor's note: Unless otherwise stated, median home price figures are sourced from Redfin.